 Thursday, October 3, 2013

 A Panel Discussion was held on “Internet Governance: Spying: The Case of Brazil.”
 Program Director Judge Peter Messitte, Professor Michael Carroll, Dr. Costas Toregas, and Dr. Cezar Alvarez appeared as Panelists.
 The Program was moderated by Dra.
 Nathalia Foditsch.

 Dr. Paulo Abrão, Brazil’s National Secretary of Justice and President of the Ministry of Justice Amnesty Commission, presented and commented upon the critically acclaimed Brazilian human rights film “Bacuri’s Eyes” (in Portuguese titled “Repare Bem”).
 It tells the story of Denise Crispim and her daughter and the torture and assassination of Denise's companion Eduardo Leite (Bacuri) by the Brazilian military during the military dictatorship.

 During a single week in October, 2013, the Program sponsored three public events of vital interest to Brazil and Brazilians.

-In June 2013, the Jornal Notícias do Congresso Nacional - Instituto de Estudos Legislativos Brasileiros, an official publication by the Brazilian Legislative Studies Institute, published an article by Judge Messitte on initiatives taken by the United States to combat organized crime.
+The Jornal Notícias do Congresso Nacional - Instituto de Estudos Legislativos Brasileiros, an official publication by the Brazilian Legislative Studies Institute, published an article by Judge Messitte on initiatives taken by the United States to combat organized crime.

 The article can be found here, on pages 14 and 15.
 (Available only in Portuguese)

-In May, 2013 O Estado de S. Paulo, one of Brazil's most respected newspapers, published an extensive interview with Judge Messitte in which he discussed issues with respect to age for criminal responsibility in the U.S. The article can be found here.
+O Estado de S. Paulo, one of Brazil's most respected newspapers, published an extensive interview with Judge Messitte in which he discussed issues with respect to age for criminal responsibility in the U.S. The article can be found here.